The Toyota Way – “Five Why”

 - Better access to specifics of the sales quote by internal staff, i.e. a systematic method for storing quotes.

 - The most important lesson is that everyone from sales to order entry to credit to the warehouse must value the customer order.
-That is a change in culture and will not be accomplished overnight.

 - Our list could continue.
 You have probably identified a number of other solutions not listed here.